 Marzipan is not only easy to come by in Norway, it’s also relatively cheap (and even comes in pre-rolled sheets).
 If you’re new to marzipan and aren’t sure what kind to get, this is the marzipan I’ve used (affiliate link) and liked both here in the States and in Norway.

-To make marzipan, you’ll need almonds or blanched almond flour.
-If you’re starting with some variation whole, unprocessed almonds, Aysegul over at Foolproof Living has a great tutorial on blanching almonds and making your own almond flour.
+To make marzipan, you'll need almonds or blanched almond flour.
+If you're starting with some variation of whole, unprocessed almonds, Aysegul over at Foolproof Living has a great tutorial on blanching almonds and making your own almond flour.

 Once you have blanched almond flour, you can check out this tutorial on making marzipan.

-Fold in the remaining ingredients, mixing until just combined.
-Pour the batter into a parchment paper lined 8″ cake pan and bake at 325F for 30-35 minutes.
+Pour the batter into a parchment paper lined 8" cake pan and bake at 325F for 30-35 minutes.

-In a large bowl, combine your heavy whipping cream and vanilla.
+Combine your heavy whipping cream and vanilla.
 Whip on high until very stiff peaks form (3-5 minutes).

-Cover with an even layer of whipped cream.
-You should use approximately 1/3 of your whipped cream for this step.
+You should use approximately ⅓ of your whipped cream for this step.

 Gently drape the marzipan over the cake using one hand to gently pull the marzipan away from the cake and the other to smooth it down the side.
 Trim away any excess marzipan.